azemetre/hipster.nvim/README.md

 # Hipster.nvim

-**PLEASE NOTE:** Still a work in progress, use if only your sense of style is Cher from Clueless.
+**PLEASE NOTE:** Still a work in progress, use only if your sense of style is Cher from Clueless.

-A Neovim theme port of the Visual Studio Code Hipster theme.
+A Neovim theme port of the Visual Studio Code Hipster theme (which was a port of Atom Hipster theme).

 ## Introduction
 [Hipster VS Code theme](https://github.com/lalevac/vscode-hipster-theme)